-- 1. Exhibit an understanding of the multiple ways process design and facilitation can assist in developing healthy groups and communities, support conflict transformation and envision positive futures. - 2.
-Operationalize an understanding of a range of functions that can be fulfilled through group processes (such as relationship and team building, dialogue, deliberation and decision-making) and identify appropriate process strategies to help groups fulfill them. - 3.
+1. Exhibit an understanding of the multiple ways process design and facilitation can assist in developing healthy groups and communities, support conflict transformation and envision positive futures.

+- 2. Operationalize an understanding of a range of functions that can be fulfilled through group processes (such as relationship and team building, dialogue, deliberation and decision-making) and identify appropriate process strategies to help groups fulfill them. - 3.
 Experience, practice and assess basic facilitation techniques through role plays, simulations and applied practice in the community. - 4.
 Master the basics of effective meeting process design, including crafting process agendas, using process methods appropriately, and enabling participatory deliberation and decision-making. - 5.
-Through an applied practice experience, develop knowledge and skills through working with a client in the community to develop, design and implement a facilitated meeting process in collaboration with a partner from the class. - 6.
-Observe and assess themselves and fellow students including through a regular 'reflective practitioner' journal and provide constructive feedback for improving facilitation skills and overall 'presence' in group situations. - 7.
+Through an applied practice experience, increased knowledge and skills from working with a client in the community to develop, design and implement a facilitated meeting process in collaboration with a partner from the class. - 6.
+Observe and assess themselves and others and provide constructive feedback for improving facilitation skills and overall 'presence' in group situations. - 7.
 Demonstrate self-awareness of personal characteristics and tendencies when working with groups in different sorts of situations and have a realistic understanding of both strengths and areas for growth. - 8.
 Create a personal growth plan to shape further growth and deepen self-management capacities.